Die Cut or Laser – Find What Is Right for Your Labels

-#1 Flexibility; no additional tooling needs to be manufactured; every shape and size is immediately available.
+#1 Flexibility: No additional tools need to be manufactured; every shape and size is immediately available.

-#2 Price; laser cutting is a more cost-effective option for short-runs; this stems from our production requiring less set-up time and less material for machine calibration.
+#2 Price: Laser cutting is a more cost-effective option for short-runs.
+This is because laser cutting requirs less set-up time and less material for machine calibration.

-#1 This disadvantage only really concerns fully printed labels with dark colours; deep blacks, blues and browns.
-Depending on how the laser “strikes” the label when cutting tiny, white edges may be visible; this can look a little unattractive when the labels have been applied to a dark coloured container or bottle.
+#1 This disadvantage only really concerns fully printed labels with dark colours such as deep blacks, blues and browns.
+Depending on how the laser “strikes” the label while cutting, tiny white edges may be visible.
+On dark coloured containers or bottles this may impact the overall effect the labels have on your products.

 Conventional Die Cutting

 Here a physical tool must be manufactured to the exact size of your label.
 Once it arrives at our production facility it is attached to a magnetic cylinder in the finishing machine.

 The advantages are as follows:

 #1 There is no restriction in terms of the material one can use.
 All papers and films are available regardless of shape, size, and material thickness.